20 Jul Stop Elder Abuse! Protect Senior Citizens

 Abuse of elderly persons can have serious consequences, both for the abuser and the abused.
 The abused may suffer from physical injuries, psychological trauma, depression, and aggravation of the pre-existing disease, often resulting in premature death.
 The abuser, if a close family member, is likely to suffer from psychological effects of guilt and remorse in case of the untimely death of the elder abused.

 What you can do to prevent elder abuse

 The WHO report on elder abuse in India suggests that the youth of the country are ready to help prevent elder abuse.
 However, helping does not mean hunting down the so-called abusers and getting them punished.

 Understand that caregivers are often stressed, emotionally and psychologically, and that the elderly dependants can also be abusive and/or demanding.
 Some demented elders are also known to be violent/aggressive.
 Such patients need expert handling and care so that they do not end up being abused unwittingly by the harassed caregiver.

 So here are a few things you can do to prevent elder abuse in our society:

-- Take a good look at your own attitude and behaviour towards elders in your own family/extended family.
+- Take a good look at your own attitude and behavior towards elders in your own family/extended family.

-- Pay close attention to the behaviour of your family members and neighbours towards senior citizens and sensitize them about senior abuse and its consequences, both emotional and legal.
+- Pay close attention to the behavior of your family members and neighbors towards senior citizens and sensitize them about senior abuse and its consequences, both emotional and legal.